Connie’s House

 In the mid-90’s, I discovered art as therapy when I was hospitalized for chronic and severe emotional symptoms that led to my diagnoses of bipolar, PTSD, and dissociative identity disorder.
 (DID)

-In 2024, I began publicly debriefing my recovery story in order to bring hope, comfort, and behind the scenes education to support others who are still struggling with the stigma that surrounds the need for behavioral health care.
+In 2024, I began publicly debriefing my own recovery story in order to bring hope, comfort, and behind the scenes education to support others who are still struggling with the stigma that surrounds the need for behavioral health care.

 The recovery strategies I used to turn my personal living space into an ACEs Recovery Zone has helped create a stable atmosphere for my trauma recovery work, so my goal for the content I create is to inspire and encourage others to learn to do the same.